The Trojans open up the 2015 campaign on Friday, Feb. 13 vs. Towson.

 Trojans looking to even the series on Tuesday at Eddy D. Field Stadium

-Matt Curtis begins his first season as an assistant coach with the Trojans in 2013-14.
+Matt Curtis begins his second season as an assistant coach with the Trojans in 2014-15.

 Prior to coming to Troy, Curtis was the head coach at Cal State Northridge from 2011-13, where he helped turn around the Matador program, leading them to a fourth place finish in the Big West.
 With a record of 15-12 and an overall record of 31-26, 2013 marked the program's best record since 2002.
 That mark was achieved on a non-conference schedule that was ranked the eighth-toughest in the country.
 The team's conference finish last season was the program's second-highest finish since joining the Big West.